Big Brother (British TV series) series 13: Auditions

 Auditions for the series returned to London and Manchester, as well as Glasgow and Cardiff for the first time since the show's move to Channel 5, in February 2012.
 Auditionees could also submit a video to YouTube to be fast-tracked to the producers interviews.

-Pre-series

 On 10 May, pictures were released of potential housemates being moved into a café in London, whilst having blankets over their heads and bodies to hide their identity.
 Jamie East and Brian Dowling were also there.

 Trailers

 On 15 May, Channel 5 aired a 60-second advert for the series.
 It features an Olympic-style theme promoting the 2012 Summer Olympics in London, with famous Big Brother tasks being included and Dowling, East, Emma Willis and Alice Levine overlooking a Big Brother stadium before Dowling calls "Let the fun and games begin!".

 On 1 June, during an interview on Loose Women, Dowling and Willis announced that 16 housemates would enter on launch night.
 A further housemate will be chosen by public vote from a choice of three "wildcards" selected by East and will enter the house during a live show on Day 4.
 The three potential contestants – Becky, Bhavesh and Anthony – were announced and confirmed during the Big Brother: The Auditions broadcast.
+The title sequence for the series consisted of a series of spinning coloured blocks which included the original sixteen housemates faces.
+Becky Hannon, the wildcard was not included in the titles due to her entrance on Day 4.

 Sponsorships

 The series sponsor was hair product brand Schwarzkopf Live Color XXL.
 The deal was reportedly worth £2 million.
 During the opening titles, a product placement logo is visible in the upper-right hand corner, and at the end of the closing credits, it is seen that not only is the hair product brand Schwarzkopf used as product placement, but also the supermarket Morrisons, which is where the housemates receive their weekly shopping from.